If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Dyed Plank's textures.

 Dinnerbone posted a poll on whether or not he should add Dyed Planks to the game.
-The poll won, but Dinnerbone cancelled the idea sometime in development when he realised he had to add new slabs and stairs as well.
-The blocks were replaced with Hardened Clay.
+The poll won, but Dinnerbone cancelled the idea sometime in development when he realized he had to add new slabs and stairs as well.

 Sky Dimension